Tax Officials Raid BBC India Offices After Critical Documentary - UrduPoint

 Indian tax authorities raided the BBC's New Delhi and Mumbai offices on Tuesday, weeks after the broadcaster aired a documentary on Prime Minister Narendra Modi's actions during deadly sectarian riots in 2002

-Another BBC staffer based in Mumbai confirmed the broadcaster's office in India's commercial hub was also being raided.
+"The Income Tax Authorities are currently at the BBC offices in New Delhi and Mumbai," it said.
+"We hope to have this situation resolved as soon as possible."
+Police sealed off the BBC's New Delhi office, which occupies two floors of a high-rise on a leafy avenue in the capital's commercial heart.

-India's Income Tax Department could not be reached for comment by AFP.
+A New Delhi-based BBC employee said that officials had been "confiscating all phones" during the tax raid.

-Last month, the broadcaster aired a two-part documentary alleging that Hindu nationalist Modi ordered police to turn a blind eye to sectarian riots in Gujarat state, where he was premier at the time.
+Last month, the BBC aired a two-part documentary alleging that Hindu nationalist Modi ordered police to turn a blind eye to sectarian riots in Gujarat state, where he was premier at the time.

 The violence left at least 1,000 people dead, most of them minority Muslims.

-India's government blocked videos and tweets sharing links to the documentary, using emergency powers under its information technology laws.
+India's government blocked videos and tweets sharing links to the documentary -- which was not aired in India -- using emergency powers under its information technology laws.

 Government adviser Kanchan Gupta had slammed the documentary as "hostile propaganda and anti-India garbage".